Unosquare-CoE-JavaScript/mariano-estrada/1.5/notes.md

 - Server side sessions: Store unique identifier on a server, send the identifier to client
 - Authentication Token: Create a permission token on server and send it to the client

+## Automated Testing

+Manual testing means write code, preview and test in browser, it is very error prone because it is very hard to test every case and possible scenario

+Automated testing is code that test your code, you can test everything no matter what you change

+There are different types of automated tests:

+- Unit test: writing code for indivitual functions (components for react), this is the most common way of testing
+- Integration Tests: Testing multiple components or blocks
+- End to End: Test complete scenarios

+The tools needed for proper testing are Jest and React Testing Library